-In FY2019, the Cabinet Office produced about 80,000 posters and leaflets titled "Human trafficking is a crime!" and distributed these to about 4,600 places including local governments, airports and marine ports, universities and technical colleges, the Japan Association of Travel Agents, the International Organization for Migration (IOM), and other relevant organizations.
+In FY2020, the Cabinet Office produced about 85,000 posters and leaflets titled "You could be a victim of human trafficking!" and distributed them to about 4,600 places including local governments, airports and marine ports, universities and technical colleges, the Japan Association of Travel Agents, the International Organization for Migration (IOM), and other relevant organizations.
 In addition to these places, since FY2016 the posters have also been put up on railway station notice boards.

-In order to raise greater awareness of the measures for cases that are often known to the police and for which arrests are made in Japan, such as coercion to provide sexual services, and cases involving the use of not only physical restraint but also psychological restraint, publicity that uses the terminology "人身取引(性的サービスや労働の強要等)" is promoted.
+In order to raise greater awareness of the measures for cases that are often known to the police and cleared in Japan, such as coercion to provide sexual services, and cases involving the use of not only physical restraint but also psychological restraint, publicity that uses the terminology "人身取引(性的サービスや労働の強要等)" is promoted.

-The posters and leaflets clearly state that trafficking in persons is a serious crime and subject to penalties both in and outside of Japan, and presents the following four cases, calling on people to "Report to the nearest Police Station or Immigration Office if you find these cases!";
+The posters and leaflets clearly state that trafficking in persons is a serious crime and subject to penalties both inside and outside of Japan, and presents the following four cases, calling on people to "Report promptly to the nearest Police Station or Immigration Office if you find these situations!";